When people say “I want to check my rankings,” they usually mean their ranking position in Google search results for a specific keyword.

 Keyword Rankings

-Keyword rankings refer to the position of your website on Google results pages for any given search term and is one one the most important metrics for any SEO strategy.
+Keyword rankings refer to the position of your website in Google search results for a given search term, and they remain one of the most important metrics in any SEO strategy.

 So, if someone types “best SEO agency London”, and your website pops up as the second result, you’re ranking number 2 for that keyword.